interactions-py/interactions.py/docs/src/Guides/20 Extensions.md

 def setup(bot):
-    # This is called by naff so it knows how to load the Extension
+    # This is called by interactions.py so it knows how to load the Extension
     SomeClass(bot)
 ```
-As you can see, there's one extra bit, a function called `setup`, this function acts as an entry point for NAFF,
+As you can see, there's one extra bit, a function called `setup`, this function acts as an entry point for interactions.py,
 so it knows how to load the extension properly.

 To load a extension, you simply add the following to your `main` script, just above `bot.start`: